Steve Soderstrom: Professional career

 Soderstrom spent three years in the Giants' organization before getting to the major leagues.
 The 6'3", 215 pound right-hander made his major league debut on September 17, 1996.
 His stay in the majors lasted just 10 days, as his final MLB game was on September 27.
 Over those ten days, he started all three of the games he pitched in, compiling a 2–0 record while giving up 16 hits in 132/3 innings and gaining an ERA of 5.27.
 He walked six and struck out nine.

 Personal

 Soderstrom currently owns and operates Backyard Sports Academy, a multi-sport instructional facility, in his hometown of Turlock.

 His son, Tyler, was drafted number 26 overall in the 2020 Major League Baseball Draft by the Oakland Athletics.
 He is a catcher and attended the same high school as his father.
 They became the 10th father-son duo to be drafted in the first round.
-Another son, Tate, is an outfielder at the University of Arizona.
+Another son, Tate, was an outfielder at the University of Arizona.